awasali14/movies-recommender-system-using-the-nearest-neighbors-/README.md

 ### What was my motivation?

-Our motivation behind this project was to analyze and gain insights from the MovieLens dataset.
-We were interested in exploring the movie ratings data and understanding patterns, trends, and relationships between users, movies, and ratings.
+My motivation behind this project was to analyze and gain insights from the MovieLens dataset.
+I was interested in exploring the movie ratings data and understanding patterns, trends, and relationships between users, movies, and ratings.

 ### Why did I build this project?

-We built this project to explore the MovieLens dataset and demonstrate how MATLAB can be used for data analysis and visualization.
-By analyzing movie ratings, we aimed to provide useful information and insights to users, such as identifying popular movies, trends over time, and making personalized movie recommendations.
+I built this project to explore the MovieLens dataset and demonstrate how MATLAB can be used for data analysis and visualization.
+By analyzing movie ratings, I aimed to provide useful information and insights to users, such as identifying popular movies, trends over time, and making personalized movie recommendations.

 ### What problem does it solve?